Fazendaaa/Succubus/docs/blueprint.md

 To see your website running in your `http://localhost`.

+**And you can do all all of this without needing to install:**

+- Python
+- Django
+- Or even Succubus for that matter

 ## Advantages

 - Using many languages and frameworks without needing to install and maintain any of it.